evancz/guide.elm-lang.org/book/install/terminal.md

 **Second**, do not worry if it takes some time to get comfortable with the terminal in general.

-I have been using it for over a decade now, and I still cannot always remember how to unzip files or find files with certain file extensions.
-I still look it up!
+I have been using it for over a decade now, and I still cannot remember how to compress files, find all Elm files in a directory, etc. I still look a lot of things up!

-Nonetheless, I find myself writing bash scripts rather than using a build system for my personal projects.
-Scripts like [this](https://github.com/evancz/guide.elm-lang.org/blob/master/build.sh) and [this](https://github.com/elm/elm-lang.org/blob/master/build.sh) have ended up being easier to maintain than alternative approaches.
-Maybe that is just me though!
+* * *

+Now that we have our editor set up and `elm` available in the terminal, let's get back to learning Elm!